wwoods/job_stream/README.md

 A typical job_stream application would be run like this:

-    mpirun -np 4 my_application path/to/config.yaml [-c checkpointFile] [-t hoursBetweenCheckpoints] Initial work string (or int or float or whatever)
+    mpirun -host a,b,c my_application path/to/config.yaml [-c checkpointFile] [-t hoursBetweenCheckpoints] Initial work string (or int or float or whatever)

+Note that -np to specify parallelism is not needed, as job_stream implicitly multi-threads your application.
 If a checkpointFile is provided, then the file will be used if it exists.
 If it does not exist, it will be created and updated periodically to allow resume.
-It is fairly simple to write a script that will execute the application until
+It is fairly simple to write a script that will execute the application until success:
-success:

     RESULT=1
-    for i in `seq 1 10`; do
+    for i in `seq 1 100`; do
-        mpirun -np 4 my_application config.yaml -c checkpoint.chkpt blahblah
+        mpirun my_application config.yaml -c checkpoint.chkpt blahblah
         RESULT=$?
         if [ $RESULT -eq 0 ]; then
             break